scriptPilot/dokploy-server/README.md

 👨‍💻 Personal best practice and helper to **setup**, **backup** and **restore** a [Dokploy Server](https://dokploy.com/).

-> The backup (hot db backup 🫢) and restoration (proper restart 🤔) could be improved.<br />
-> I am happy about some good proposals / pull requests. 🧑‍💻

 ## Setup

 1. Create a server with IP4, for example with [Hetzner](https://console.hetzner.cloud/), for less than 5€ per month.